 All of our services are tailored to meet the needs of our patients.
 Many of our services are provided in one of our wonderful kid-friendly offices, but we also provide services in daycares, early childhood centers, preschools, and regular schools.
-Our services include: Speech Therapy, Physical Therapy, Occupational Therapy, Nutritional Counseling, Educational Enrichment/Tutoring, Groups, Classes, and Workshops.
+Our services include: Speech Therapy, Physical Therapy, Occupational Therapy, Nutritional Counseling, and Behavior Therapy.
 Click below to learn more about each service.

 Our Speech-Language Pathologists diagnose and treat individuals who have communication, oral-motor, or feeding deficits.
 All of our therapist have a Certificate of Clinical Competence (CCC) from the American Speech and Hearing Association (ASHA).
 We provide scheduled evaluations for your child which will determine if they will require further treatment.
 Our therapists will then implement an individualized treatment plan for your child's needs.We treat the following speech-related disorders in children:

 f you think your child may be in need of speech therapy, please contact us for a consultation or screening; we can also discuss the possibility of in-home services with you at that time.Expressive language refers to what an individual is able speak or thoughts that an individual is able to formulate into words.

 Expressive language abilities vary among children, however, as a general rule, a child should have a minimum of 50 words in his or her active vocabulary by the age of two.
 A child should begin combining two words such as “more milk”, “go night-night”, “bye mommy” at two years of age.
 By the age of three, a child should have several hundred words in his or her active vocabulary.

 Receptive language refers to an individual’s ability to audiotorially process and comprehend information.
 Click here for more specific examples of a receptive language disorder.